sack0809/WebScrapper_Python/README.md

 # WebScrapper_Python
-A simple webscrapper in Pythin
+A simple webscrapper in Python